 Young people from 13 to 18 years of age are online a lot and are overwhelmed with possibilities: everywhere are friends, new contacts, games and memes that fight for their attention.
 Ironically enough, the game’s look and feel had to be in keeping with the platforms on which online bullying occurs.
 It is not without reason that these platforms appeal so much to the target group.

 After brainstorming with the European partners, a narrative 2D game concept was chosen.
 Players are presented with recognisable dilemmas and have to say how they would act in that situation by swiping left or right.
 The dilemmas are composed by youth care institutions from the various European partner cities and of course based on the experiences of the target group itself.
 The beta version was tested in the Netherlands by Fier, the national expertise centre in the field of violence in dependency relationships.
 The serious game against online bullying will be embedded in the current youth assistance structures in various European countries.

 The tests with the target group provided new insights in terms of content, technology and graphics (as befits a good test!).
 It was decided to use more photos with emotion on the ‘playing cards’, so that the target group can better identify with the dilemmas.
 Guidelines for the use of the game have also been created, so that youth workers throughout Europe can adequately supervise the young people while they play.

 Getting started with ACBC?
-All materials are available for free at www.acbc-project.eu
+All materials are available for free in the App or Playstore

-The serious game ACBC contributes significantly to the Sustainable Development Goals #10 Reduced Inequalities and #4 Quality Education.
-The game helps young people to recognize, understand and prevent online bullying by providing them with a safe and fun environment.
-It also encourages them to develop a more conscious approach to the online world and to be aware of the consequences of their actions.
+The serious game ACBC makes an important contribution to Sustainable Development Goal #10: Reduced inequalities and #4: Quality education.
+The game helps young people recognise, understand and prevent online bullying by providing them with a safe and fun environment.
+It also encourages young people to be more aware of the online world and teaches them to see the consequences of their actions.
 By empowering young people to be more aware and vigilant online, ACBC helps reduce inequalities and provides a valuable learning experience for quality education.